 Euchre is a trick-taking card game that can be played with four players in two partnerships.
 The goal is to be the first partnership to score at least 10 points.
 Learn the basics and rules of this form of the game.
 It can also be played as Two-Handed Euchre, Three-Handed Euchre, and Railroad Euchre.

-In North America, a 24-card deck is most common (using 9, 10, J, Q, K and A in all four suits).
+In North America, a 24-card deck is most common (using nine, 10, jack, queen, king, and ace in all four suits).

->

-> For example, if hearts is the trump suit: the Jack of hearts is the right bower (most powerful) and the Jack of diamonds is the left bower (second most powerful).
-In this example, the third most powerful card would be the Ace of hearts.
+For example, if hearts are the trump suit: the jack of hearts is the right bower (most powerful) and the jack of diamonds is the left bower (second most powerful).
+In this example, the third most powerful card would be the ace of hearts.

->

-> Partners should sit across from each other.
+Partners should sit across from each other.
 Randomly choose a dealer.